openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 #### Tech Preview -> GA (Future work)

+The e2e tests as part of openshift/origin should be consistently passing.
 The router will need to undergo performance testing as part of OCP payload to ensure the memory implications of creating and maintains all the active watches is verified to be efficient.

+##### Future work

-The ingress-to-route controller in the route-controller-manager will need to be updated to ensure that the created routes use `.spec.tls.certificateRef` instead of `.spec.tls.certificate`.
+The ingress-to-route controller in the route-controller-manager will need to be updated to ensure that the created routes use `.spec.tls.externalCertificate` instead of `.spec.tls.certificate`.
 Additional tests will need to be added into o/origin for this scenario.

-This behaviour should be extended to both `.spec.tls.caCertificate` and `.spec.tls.destinationCACertificate` to ensure uniformity and improve security.
+Current implementation does not use `caCert` in the secret to populate `.spec.tls.caCertificate`, this can be added in the future.

 #### Removing a deprecated feature